-FoundryMaster will become available spring 2019.
+FoundryMaster will become available autumn 2019.
 Please contact the Dutch Type Library for inquiries.

 FoundryMaster (fm2) is the advanced successor for macOS, Windows, and Linux of the dtl FontMaster (fm) suite, which was released back in 2001.
 The application is the result of almost 40 years of font-tools’ development, which started with Dr. Peter Karow’s invention of the ikarus format in the 1970s.
 This format can actually be found under the hood of fm2 still.